insurance changes

 • IP Cover: $2.12 per week

-From 1 July 2026, insurance fees are reducing for all HESTA Super and HESTA Personal Super members across all cover types.
+From 1 July 2026, insurance fees reduced for all HESTA Super and HESTA Personal Super members across all cover types.

 View the updated insurance fees (PDF) >

-From 1 July 2026, eligible HESTA Super and HESTA Personal Super members can apply anytime to increase:
+Eligible HESTA Super and HESTA Personal Super members can now apply anytime to increase:

 • Death Cover up to a total of 6 units (including any existing cover)